 What good is thinking and reasoning if economists, pundits, intellectuals, and the like are so often wrong?
 Great minds failed to foresee the 2008 Financial Crisis, Brexit, the rise of Russian aggression, the Trump presidency — so what use is thought?
-Clearly whatever its use, even if that use is necessary and invaluable, the use of thought is still remarkably limited.
-Though mastering thinking is necessary (for reasons argued throughout The True isn’t the Rational), thinking alone is inadequate.
-If we fail to realize how innately incomplete thinking is (even genius thought), we may think that we have the tools necessary for saving the world, but when we go to make a difference, before our eyes, nothing will change.
+Clearly whatever its use, even if that use is necessary and invaluable, the use of thought still seems remarkably limited.
+Though mastering thinking is necessary (for reasons argued throughout the works of O.G.
+Rose), thinking alone is inadequate.
+If we fail to realize how innately incomplete thinking is (even genius thought), we may think that we have the tools necessary for saving the world, but when we go to make a difference, before our very eyes, nothing will change.

 If we tell a Deaf person something intelligent and the person says something strange and even foolish in response, is that person stupid?
-No: because of how the person “is,” the person is just unable to understand what we are saying.
-To determine if the person was unintelligent, we would have to sign the intelligent statement to the Deaf person accurately in a way he or she could understand, and then assess how he or she responded (though keep in mind that you could never say for sure one way or the other).
+No: because of how the person “is,” the person is simply unable to understand what we are saying.
+To determine if the person was unintelligent, we would have to sign the intelligent statement to the Deaf person accurately in a way he or she could understand, and then assess how he or she responded (imperfectly).
 Without this “translation,” any assessment we made would be incomplete and inaccurate, and the truth is, all of us are like the mentioned Deaf person.
 Because of how we “are,” we cannot fathom all the information in the world, translate it into terms we understand, or even come close to realizing all that “we don’t know we don’t know” (as discussed in “The Phenomenology of (True) Ignorance” by O.G.
 Rose).
 And yet we respond to it, and often must respond to it, and often our responses are strange and even foolish.
 Does this mean we are stupid?
 No: it has nothing to do with us being stupid or ideological, but rather everything to do with what kind of creatures we “are.”

 Thinking cannot ponder what it doesn’t know.
 If I’m a pollster trying to decide who will win an election and no data I’ve collected suggests that ten percent more people are going to come out to vote, then my thinking and rationality would necessarily lead me to construct polling data that will be missing a large chunk of necessary data.
 But since I cannot know that I don’t know the “random event” that will happen during the election, there is no possibility of me trying to look for it or to know that I should be looking for it: the nature of reality is such that even if I do everything rationally and follow strict procedure, I must necessarily end up looking like a fool on election day.
 There’s “no exit.”

 Thinking is incapable of being structured by randomness, happenstance, and “black swans,” and yet thinking is always “of” a world/reality in which randomness, happenstance, and “black swans” exist.
 Hence, thinking is always structured by “unreality,” if you will.
 This doesn’t mean thinking doesn’t have a place, isn’t invaluable, and/or that thinking is never right, but it does mean that the scope of thinking is always smaller than the scope of the world of which thinking is “of.”
-Yes, in some ways, the scope of thinking is bigger, for I can think of abstract ideas like numbers (though there are no physical numbers in the world, because humans exist, they are still in the world through humans but not physically).
+Granted, in some ways, the scope of thinking can be bigger, for I can think of abstract ideas like numbers (which aren’t in the world), but when my thinking is “toward” what I sense, it is smaller.

 Why do we constantly keep falling back into relying on predictions?
 To start, we require them: to decide if I should bring an umbrella today, I must rely on the “prediction” of the forecaster.
 If I’m dating someone and continue to pour time, thought, and love into the relationship, I must do so because I’ve made some kind of prediction about the likelihood that the relationship will work out, that the person I’m dating isn’t hiding his or her true self, and so on.
 If I start a job, I’m made some kind of “cost/benefit analysis” about working at the place and made a “prediction” about how likely it is that the job will prove favorable.
 Humans have to make and live by predictions, and we do so a lot more than we realize.